Social Media for Lawyers

 It is vital to put the work into figuring out which marketing dollars are contributing to your ROI.

 This is how you can begin measuring your firm’s social media ROI:

 - Start by separating your marketing campaigns by medium: television, online, social media, etc. And track results from your various online marketing efforts, using a formula to get to your ROI calculation like the one below:

 - Take the sales growth from your firm’s business, subtract the marketing costs, and divide it by the marketing costs.

 - (Sales Growth – Marketing Cost) / Marketing Cost = ROI

 Build Better Connections

 Social media is an essential player in the legal marketing world.
 It can be the bridge your firm needs to connect with the people who are ready to cross to your side.

-Regardless of a firm’s size or budget, the basics of building this social bridge requires active maintenance.
-This includes planning and building great content, cultivating relationships, turning those connections into calls and cases, and measuring the success.
+Regardless of a firm’s size or budget, the basics of building this social bridge require active maintenance.
+This includes planning and building great content, cultivating relationships, turning those connections into calls and cases, and measuring success.

 With that said, we want to end our guide with some food for thought, how’s your firm’s social bridge looking right now?
 Is it sturdy enough that people are crossing to your side or is it structurally degrading and in need of maintenance?